Sustainable investing in the water sector - your impact investment with Tareno

 Our fund contributes to the achievement of SDG 6 "Clean water and sanitation".

-Our fund has the FNG label since 2019.
+Our fund has carried the FNG seal since 2019.
 For 2025, we received the prestigious award for the second time in a row with the highest rating of 3 stars.

-Our fund is Article 9 SFDR classified and therefore complies with the highest standards of the EU Disclosure Regulation.
+Our fund is classified under Article 9 SFDR and thus meets the highest requirements of the EU Disclosure Regulation.

 Our fund was awarded the ISR label by the French government in 2023.